HanSolo/JDKMon/README.md

 If you would like to reset the folders that should be scanned to the default, simply select `"Default search path"` in the menu.

+You can search and download for a JDK from different distributions in the dialog that opens when you select `"Download a JDK"` from the menu.

 The application will stay in the system tray with an icon.
 If you click the icon a menu will appear where you can select